*Updated December 2020*

 THE ESSENTIAL PAMIR HIGHWAY GUIDE

-The Pamir Highway is a journey steeped in magic, conjuring images of a bygone era and taking you away from the familiarity of the modern world.
-A remote route through high mountainous lands, it’s both a geographical feast for the senses and a cultural treat.
-Mountains, valleys, lakes and high plateaus serve up an ever changing array of amazing vistas, while the divergence between the Tajik West and Kyrgyz East offers a fascinating insight into the peoples of this starkly beautiful region.
+A remote route through high mountainous lands, a journey on the Pamir Highway is both a geographical feast for the senses and a cultural treat.
+Mountains, valleys, lakes and high plateaus serve up an ever changing array of spectacular vistas, while the divergence between the Tajik West and Kyrgyz East offers a fascinating insight into the peoples of this starkly beautiful region.
 It’s this variety that helps to make a trip through the Pamirs so special.